Tony, the Truck Stop Tiger

 The Truck Stops Here…

-From the stench of fuel to the drone of diesel engines and the isolation of his roadside prison, Tony, a 12 year-old Siberian-Bengal tiger, has endured more than a decade of misery at the Tiger Truck Stop in Grosse Tete, Louisiana.
-That is why the Animal Legal Defense Fund has taken to the Louisiana courts to free Tony the Tiger from this truck stop nightmare.
-We won our lawsuit to prevent Tony’s "owner" Michael Sandlin from renewing his permit, but Sandlin appealed, and we are waiting for the Louisiana Court of Appeal to hear the case.
+From the stench of fuel to the drone of diesel engines and the isolation of his roadside prison, Tony, a 13 year-old Siberian-Bengal tiger, has endured more than a decade of misery at the Tiger Truck Stop in Grosse Tete, Louisiana.
+That is why the Animal Legal Defense Fund has taken to the Louisiana courts to free Tony from this truck stop nightmare.
+We won our lawsuit to prevent Tony’s “owner” Michael Sandlin from renewing his permit.
 Sandlin subsequently filed his own lawsuit to overturn the state’s ban on big cat ownership.
-ALDF sought to have the case dismissed and is waiting for the trial court to decide if the suit will move forward.
+ALDF sought to have the case dismissed and is waiting for the trial court to rule.

 Sandlin has exploited tigers for over 20 years: buying, breeding, selling, and exhibiting tigers in poor conditions for his own profit.
 The U.S. Department of Agriculture (USDA) has cited Sandlin’s truck stop in the past for unsanitary feeding practices; mishandling tigers; and failure to provide veterinary care, shelter from inclement weather, clean drinking water, and knowledgeable employees to care for the tigers.
-In 2003, Sandlin’s animal welfare violations sparked public outcry, and three tigers were removed to a Tennessee sanctuary.
+In 2003, Sandlin’s animal welfare violations sparked public outcry, and three tigers were removed.
 The USDA allowed Sandlin to keep one tiger: Tony.
 He has been alone ever since.

 In 2010, ALDF sued the Louisiana Department of Wildlife and Fisheries (LDWF) for unlawfully issuing Sandlin a permit to keep and exhibit Tony.
 ALDF was joined by several Louisiana residents as co-plaintiffs, including Warren Triche, the state representative who authored the Louisiana state law banning private ownership of tigers.
 In November 2011, Judge Michael Caldwell ordered LDWF to revoke Sandlin’s permit and prohibited the agency from issuing future permits.
 Sandlin appealed this decision and the Louisiana Court of Appeals will hear oral arguments in Tony’s case on Tuesday, February 19, 2013.
 Sandlin will try to convince the court to reverse ALDF’s victory, but ALDF’s lawyers will be there to urge the court to uphold the trial court’s decision and prohibit Sandlin from continuing to exhibit Tony.

-For now, Sandlin exhibits Tony without a permit.
-LDWF publicly stated it intends to enforce Louisiana law when litigation has concluded–although they could seize Tony now, at their discretion.
+Yet, for now, Sandlin continues to exhibit Tony without a permit.
+LDWF publicly stated it intends to enforce Louisiana law when litigation has concluded–although they could seize Tony now.
 State law bars Sandlin from owning and exhibiting a tiger because he did not legally own Tony when Louisiana’s big cat ban went into effect, and because Sandlin does not live on the premises where Tony is held captive.
 After all, who would want to live in a truck stop?
-Not Sandlin… and definitely not Tony.

 After losing his permit, Sandlin filed his own lawsuit against the State of Louisiana, the LDWF, and Iberville Parish to overturn the state ban on private possession of big cats.
 This suit flies in the face of national sentiment, public safety, and animal welfare concerns.
 After the massacre of 48 exotic animals in Ohio in 2011, state and federal bills (like HR 4122) are being considered to prohibit ownership of big cats.
 Although ALDF was not named as a defendant in Sandlin’s suit, we successfully petitioned the court to allow us to intervene in the case to support Louisiana’s right to safeguard public safety and the welfare of animals like Tony.
-LDWF and ALDF each filed exceptions to Sandlin’s case, seeking to have the lawsuit dismissed, and a decision is expected soon.
+LDWF and ALDF each filed exceptions to Sandlin’s case, seeking to have the lawsuit dismissed, in a hearing on Monday, December 09, 2013.

 Next Steps: We Wait While Tony Paces

-The world waits with bated breath for the results of ALDF’s suit and of Sandlin’s appeal.
-Meanwhile Tony remains trapped at the truck stop.
+The world waits with bated breath while Tony remains trapped at the truck stop.
 ALDF’s legal battle for Tony has drawn support from high profile advocates like Leonardo DiCaprio and True Blood’s Kristin Bauer van Straten and has galvanized activists around the world.
 The law firm of Baker, Donelson, Bearman, Caldwell, & Berkowitz, P.C. is providing pro bono assistance.

-We are currently waiting for the Louisiana Court of Appeal to hear our case.
-We are also waiting for the trial court to decide if Sandlin’s suit will move forward.
+We are currently for the trial court to decide if Sandlin’s suit will move forward.
 Tony’s fate is tied up in the courts, but ALDF is keeping the pressure on.

 - Q & A with Matthew Liebman, ALDF Senior Attorney